jleiva19/Unity_JsonTable/README.md

-# Unity_MiniProjects
+# Unity_JsonTable
- Here I'll be storing stuff I've been testing with Unity
+ Here I'll be storing a project that consists of a Table made out from the data of a JSON stored in StreamingAssets